 Also, there are of course teachers from the East who are trying to teach their so called “mindful methods” to a Western audience with the best of intentions, yet even in those groups you’ll often find a lot of pathological behavior because the prescription, designed for Eastern audiences, causes strange side-effects in Westerners.

-In order to understand this, you first have to free this term from all Eastern association of exotic colors, solemn rituals and so on and so forth.
-And yes, also the commune life and experimental psychology of the 60ies.
+In order to approach this, we first have to free this term from all association of exotic colors, solemn rituals, the commune life and experimental psychology of the 60ies and so on and so forth.

 The term “mindful” – as I use it in my writings – describes a very specialized way of using one’s attention, far from simply “being in the moment” or any such non-statement.